MattLemmon/StickFight/readme.txt

 _________________________________________________________________

                            CONTROLS

-Esc - Exit
+Mouse:    Left click and drag to select

-           Left                              Right
+          Right click to move
-          Player                             Player
-                           Pause - P
-             W                                 ^
-                                               |
-        A    S    D                       <--  v  -->

-Left Shift                                            Right Shift

-Left Ctrl                                             Right Ctrl

-Play against an opponent, or against the CPU.
-There are four CPU difficulty levels.
-Each match is best two rounds out of three.

-Collect five stars to receive a Power-Up.

-Ctrl is used to slow the ball, after the Bump Power-Up has been obtained.

-Shift is used to cast spells, after they are picked up.

-The three main Power-Ups are:

-  -  Speed     faster player movement
-  -  Bump      slows ball when holding Ctrl
-  -  Kick      player kicks ball harder

-The two additional Power-Ups are spells which can be cast with the shift button:

-  -  Stun      stuns opponent for a few seconds
-  -  Mist      makes opponent disappear for a few seconds
+Spaebar:  All selected players attack the nearest opponent

+ASDW:     Move this player around to see the viewport environment

-Extra Controls:  I J K L => music volume controls during rounds
+Extra Controls:  I J K L => music controls

                  P => from the Pause menu you can return to the Main Menu